WHAT TO SEE AT TEGUISE OLD TOWN? WHEN IS THE MARKET AT TEGUISE? IS TEGUISE WORTH A VISIT DURING A TRIP TO LANZAROTE?

 Best things to do in Teguise, Lanzarote

 Right in front of Plaza de la Constitucion you will see a beautiful building called Palacio Spinola.
 It now houses the Timple Museum, as well as sometimes hosts concerts and exhibitions.
 The Timple is a typical musical instrument of Lanzarote.
-It is a kind of guitar with four or five strings which was introduced to the island by the Spaniards.
+It is a kind of guitar with four or five strings that was introduced to the island by the Spaniards.

-Opening hours: 9AM–3PM
+• Opening hours: 9AM–3PM

-Website: here
+• Website: here

 What to do in Teguise, Lanzarote